-Looking back over the past 25 years of rootsy, Americana, string-based music, the impact of Leftover Salmon is impossible to deny.
-Formed in Boulder, CO in 1989 the group was one of the first bluegrass bands to add drums and tour rock & roll bars, helping Salmon become a pillar of the jam band scene and unwitting architects of the jam grass genre.
+Looking back over the past 25 years of rootsy, string-based music, the impact of Leftover Salmon is impossible to deny.
+Formed in Boulder at the end of 1989, the Colorado slamgrass pioneers took their form of aggressive bluegrass to rock and roll bars at a time when it wasn’t so common, helping Salmon become a pillar of the jam band scene and unwitting architects of the jamgrass genre.
+Today, Leftover Salmon is: Vince Herman (vocals, acoustic guitar, washboard); Drew Emmitt (vocals, acoustic and electric mandolin, electric guitar, fiddle); Andy Thorn (vocals, acoustic and electric banjo); Greg Garrison (vocals, acoustic and electric bass); Alwyn Robinson (drums); Erik Deutsch (keyboard).

 |Give a listen to Leftover Salmon with this free download that cover the band first 20 years.
 This free download was compiled from live show recordings covering the bands first two decades of touring.
 This JamBase.com exclusive includes a full story of the bands history and a full 2 CD length download of gems, including many special guest appearances.

 Story Downloads: Part 1 – Part 2 – Part 3 – Part 4